Automatic check for full text, details, and metrics of scientific articles, plus comments, citations, fast sharing and more.

 -Recommended citations from citepeer.io

--Optional check for preregistration through ClinicalTrials.gov, ISRCTN registry, ANZCTR registry, OSF.io, and AsPredicted.org
+-Optional check for preregistration through ClinicalTrials.gov, ISRCTN registry, ANZCTR registry, OSF.io, AsPredicted.org, and PROSPERO

 -Option to block non-scholarly websites for 1 hour to reduce online distractions :)